dougtebay/H/README.md

 email: <span>jsmith@</span>gmail.com<br />password: harmony

+(Please note that since Harmony's data is time-sensitive, prescriptions may or may not appear on the homepage depending on when they've been set to expire  — though I'll do my best to keep them populated.)

 # Collaborators

 Harmony was created by [Doug Tebay](https://github.com/dougtebay), [Leon Harary](https://github.com/lharary), [Erik Aylward](https://github.com/eaylward8), and [Greg Marquet](https://github.com/gregmarquet) at the Flatiron School in New York City.